-REBECCA.
-Your credit report shows a few liens, which have a serious negative impact on your credit score.
-It looks like you did not pay your property taxes on time, and you still have not paid past-due HOA fees.
-To reduce the chances that taxes are paid late, many lenders require borrowers to pay property taxes in conjunction with the monthly mortgage
+REBECCA: Although credit reports no longer show liens, your public record does show a few liens.
+Items on your public record could still have a severe negative impact on your ability to obtain new credit.
+It shows here that you did not pay your property taxes on time, and you still need to pay past-due HOA fees.
+To reduce the chances that taxes are paid late, many lenders require borrowers to pay property taxes in conjunction with the monthly mortgage payment and then set the funds aside in an escrow account.
+However, that does not appear to be the case for you.

-DREW.
-No, that is not the case for me.
+DREW: No, that is not the case for me.
 I have to pay taxes separately.
 But I did pay the taxes eventually.
 I even paid the late payment fees and penalties charged.
 Why are the liens still noted there?